Looking for cheap Taylor Swift concert tickets? Here's where to look.

 She urged fans looking for face-value seats to follow Twitter account @erastourticks, which sends outs alerts whenever Ticketmaster drops a fresh batch of tickets.
 The accountholder, based in Canada, advertises "real-time notifications for the eras tour ticket drops."

-As for when tickets become available, there doesn't seem to be much rhyme or reason.
+As for when tickets become available, there doesn't seem to be much rhyme or reason, though it seems they generally pop up close to the performance date.

 "This usually happens a day before a concert, potentially the week of a concert, but almost always, the day before the concert and the day of the concert, leading all the way up to while the concert is happening," she added.
 "So follow this account, turn your Twitter notifications on and you will get notified whenever Ticketmaster drops tickets."